Identity Resources

 • Similarly, Japanese heritage-speakers or Japanese American students may experience a disconnect between their desire to connect with their culture and their “outsider” status as foreigners.
 They may also find themselves burdened with higher self-expectations or expectations from Japanese locals compared to non-Japanese students.

 • Due to the complex geopolitical history between Japan, China, and Korea, anti-Chinese and anti-Korean sentiment is something that students may encounter while in Japan.
-In particular, the COVID-19 pandemic has continued to aggravate anti-Chinese sentiment.
+In particular, the COVID-19 pandemic had aggravated anti-Chinese sentiment.

 • Further Resources: Blog Post – Asian, but Not Japanese, in Japan, Blog Post – Asian and Gaijin